 On Nov.
 12, there will be another ceremony here.
 And again on Nov.
 13. And again and again as long as Menin Gate stands.
 And it should continue.
 For me, that’s today’s lesson.

 Peace eludes us.
 Democracy remains in peril.
 The innocent still suffer.
-The work is undone.
 The “Last Post” echoes endlessly at Menin Gate, a reminder of our work undone and closure unfound.